Optimizing the Deduplicated Database (DDB) Pruning (Garbage Collection)

 The Garbage Collection feature optimizes the DDB performance by reducing the DDB disk IO during the data pruning process.
 With the Garbage Collection feature, the DDB disk is parsed once every 24 hours to mark the CommServe job records for pruning and the data aging process prunes these marked CommServe job records.

-- Upgrade your entire setup including: data mover MediaAgent, Deduplication database MediaAgents and Commserve to service pack 14.
+- Upgrade your entire setup including: data mover MediaAgent, Deduplication database MediaAgents and Commserve to service pack 14 or later.

 For complete procedures on upgrading to the latest service packs, see: Upgrades.